Amyleep97/AmyPearce_T1A3/README.md

 - ``` else: print("Incorrect, sorry gamer :( The answer is 1996") ``` This function makes sure that if the answer is incorrect it does not tally a score and will tell you what the correct answer is.

 # Packets

-- Pandas

-# Note:

-- use of variables and the concept of variable scope

-- loops and conditional control structures

-- error handling

 # Implementation plan: